-Table 1: Geocoding Options for Norway
+Table 2: Geocoding Options for Norway

-Parameter Description Option.GeocodeLevel Specifies how precisely you want to geocode addresses.
-One of the following: StreetAddress The geocoder attempts to geocode addresses to a street address, but some matches may end up at a less precise location such as a postal code centroid, intersection, or shape path.
+Parameter Description Option.GeocodeLevel Specifies how precise StreetAddress ely you want to geocode addresses.
+One of the following: The geocoder attempts to geocode addresses to a street address, but some matches may end up at a less precise location such as a postal code centroid, intersection, or shape path.
 PostalCentroid If postal code data is available, the geocoder attempts to geocode addresses to the most precise postal code it finds.
 The advantage of postal code centroid matching is the speed of the operation.
 The disadvantage of postal code matching is that the geocoder only examines the PostalCode field.
 If you use street address precision, the geocoder looks at both the street name and the PostalCode field and attempts to return street-level coordinates and optionally fall back to postal code coordinates.
-GeographicCentroid The geocoder attempts to geocode addresses to geographic centroid of a city or state.
-Option.Interpolation Y Yes perform address point interpolation.
-N No, do not perform addre do not perform address point interpolation.
-Option.FallbackToGeographic Specifies whether to attempt to determine a geographic region centroid when an address-level geocode cannot be determined.
-Y Yes, determine a geographic centroid when an address-level cen cannot be determined.
-Default. not determine a geographic centroid when an address-level cannot be determined.
+GeographicCentroid The geocoder attempts to geocode addresses to the geographic centroid of a city or state.

+Option.Interpolation